chrometoasters/ct-jquery-plugin/README.md

 ### Customisation

 1. Decide on a plugin name, considering the function or utility that the plugin will provide.
-1. Do a Find and Replace on all files in `ct-jquery-plugin/dist`:
+1. Do a case sensitive Find and Replace on all files in `ct-jquery-plugin/dist`:
     1. Replace `PLUGIN_NAME` with your (lowercase) plugin name
     1. Replace `PLUGIN_DESCRIPTION` with a one line description of the plugin
     1. Replace `PROJECT_NAME` with the code of the project that the plugin was created for